Atenrev/Deep-Image-Steganography-Reimplementation/readme.md

 ## Description
 This is a PyTorch Reimplementation of [High-Capacity Convolutional Video Steganography with Temporal Residual Modeling (ICMR2019, oral)](https://dl.acm.org/doi/abs/10.1145/3323873.3325011).

-* The pre-trained model provided was trained on tiny_imagenet dataset.
+* The pre-trained model provided was trained on the tiny_imagenet dataset.

 ## Prerequisites